mlsfinternacional-cpu/03_Mercado_Energia_SC/README.md

 inspect the code review documents to understand how the notebooks evolved;
 review the methodological documents to understand the research decisions.

-The project will continue to evolve as new research questions are incorporated.
+The project is structured to conclude after the Florianópolis technology-hub stage, preserving a clear analytical scope while documenting the questions and evidence that emerged throughout the research.